MicrosoftDocs/common-data-model-and-service/common-data-model/use.md

 activities that are commonly used and well understood.
 You can query and analyze that data, reuse it, and interoperate with other businesses and apps that use the same format.
-Common data model can be used to define thousands of entities such as Customer, Product, Opportunity, Sale, Purchase Order ,etc. as well as identifying data for regulatory and compliance purposes.
+Common data model can be used to define thousands of entities such as Customer, Product, Opportunity, Sale, Purchase Order, etc. as well as identifying data for regulatory and compliance purposes.
 Discover and explore up-to-date [Common Data Model Entity Reference](https://aka.ms/entityreference)